 - Trustworthiness.
 Hospitals must foster trust, paying special attention to relationships that differ in terms of power, voice, and influence (e.g., administration/staff, clinician/patient/family).

 - Fidelity to and non-abandonment of patients, staff, and community.
-Hospitals must ensure the dignity and comfort of all patients, even when they cannot ensure that all of their needs are optimally fulfilled.
+Hospitals must ensure the dignity and comfort of all patients, even when they cannot ensure that all their needs are optimally fulfilled.

 - Benefitting persons and not harming them.
-Hospitals must identify and weigh potential benefits, harms, and risks associated with clinical treatments with particular attention paid to ensuring the availability of supportive and palliative care to all.
+Hospitals must identify and weigh potential benefits, harms, and risks associated with clinical treatments with attention paid to ensuring the availability of supportive and palliative care to all.

 - Equity, fairness, and justice.
 Hospitals should distribute essential health care supplies pursuant to a prospectively determined ethics framework.
 The framework may evolve as the pandemic and means to address it change.
 Processes should be transparent and take into consideration the voices and perspectives of those who are most affected and most vulnerable.